-My favorite way to consume is by eating eat it raw, peel off its skin, slice into few pieces and eat it like snacks.
-I also constantly reminding my mum ( she is a breast cancer survivor since 1996 ) to eat often as beetroot has anti-cancer compounds.
+My favorite way to consume is by eating eat it raw, peeling off its skin, slice into a few pieces, and eating it like snacks.
+I also constantly remind my mum (she is a breast cancer survivor since 1996) to eat often as beetroot has anti-cancer compounds.

 Talking about beetroot powdery form, how surprised to know it helps to improve your exercise performance, thanks to its great source of nitrates.